Gibberlings3/transitions/transitions/readme.transitions.english.txt

 * BeamDog / Overhaul Games: for the Infinity Engine and inspiring this mod
 * K4thos: for giving us the awesome playground (EET) in which to mod
 * DavidW: for the lovely macros included in alter_script.tpa as well as for guidance on encapsulation and immutability
-* Gwendolyne: for the very handy clone regions tool in GW_Cartes.tpa
+* Gwendolyne: for the very handy clone regions tool in GW_Cartes.tpa and a shoulder to cry on while I updated WED files
 * G3 guest Gob Oafenplug: for the new code for change_door_name.tpa
 * Grammarsalad, subtledoctor, grodrigues, Mike1072, and jastey: for the ideas, guidance and help on the tool that provides proper and upper case player1 pronouns (cases.tpa)
 * Tantalus: BAMs of Sarevok unique items.
 The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons" von Nicolas Peters.
 Lizenz: CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )